sirixdb/sirixdb.github.io/python-sdk.md

 >>> db = sirix.database("test-json-database", DBType.JSON)
 ```

-We now have a database object, but it doesn't exist on the server yet.
+We now have a database object, of database-type JSON, but it doesn't exist on the server yet.
 For that we need to call the create method:

 ```python